rhyslwells/Data-Archive/content/standardised/Train-Dev-Test Sets.md

 - Training Set: Used to fit the model.
 This is where the model learns the patterns and relationships within the data.
 The majority of the data is allocated here to ensure the model has enough information to learn effectively.

-- Development (Dev) Set: Also known as the validation set, it is used to tune the model's parameters and make decisions about model architecture.
+- Development (Dev) Set: Also known as the validation set, it is used to tune the [[model parameters]] and make decisions about model architecture.
 It helps in preventing overfitting by providing a separate dataset to evaluate the model's performance during training.

-- Test Set: Used to evaluate the final model's performance.
+- Test Set: Used to evaluate the final model's performance/ [[Model Evaluation]].
 This set is not used during the training process and provides an unbiased evaluation of the model's ability to generalize to new, unseen data.

 Historical Suggestions
 - Train-Test Sets: 70% training, 30% testing.